Still have questions? Leave a comment

 So there is a lot you have to do once you’re done writing the draft.
 Putting a book out there is no easy task.
 It becomes easy only once when you’re established in the market.
 JK Rowling and Jeffrey Archer sure don’t have to worry about writing query letters anymore.

 If you’ve chosen the high road of self-publishing then you don’t have to sweat about all this at all.
 For others taking the traditional route, we’ve got a guide to help you write a dynamic query letter which is your best shot at getting a reputable literary agent’s attention.

-Though there are no standard rules to do this, the following are some tips to help you compose a query letter which empowers you and your book in the eyes of the reader.
+Though there are no standard rules to do this, the following are some tips to help you compose a query letter that positions you as a talented and trustworthy author and your book as a valuable investment.

 You must first decide if you want to approach an agent or a publisher.
 Before you start writing, spend some time to investigate the agent and make sure that they are likely to be interested.
 First look at their website and their submission guidelines.
 Be careful that you follow the instructions on their site.